Rice named secretary for emergency preparedness - Haida Gwaii Observer

 The North Coast was also represented at the swearing-in ceremony in the Government House in Victoria where traditional Tsimshian dancers were invited to perform.

-Rice called it an “absolutely ‘knock ‘em out of the park’ welcoming ceremony.”

-“It was such a homecoming for me to not only just see the faces I know from home, here in Victoria, but to hear the Tsimshian songs that I know so well now,” she said.
+“It was [an] absolutely ‘knock ‘em out of the park’ welcoming ceremony, done by Tsimshian drummers and singers and so it was such a homecoming for me to not only just see the faces I know from home, here in Victoria, but to hear the Tsimshian songs that I know so well now.”